projetmbc/for-writing/@prism/README.md

 <a id="MULTIMD-TOC-ANCHOR-10"></a>
 #### Creating palettes from existing ones <a href="#MULTIMD-GO-BACK-TO-TOC" style="text-decoration: none;"><span style="margin-left: 0.25em; font-weight: bold; position: relative; top: -.5pt;">&#x2191;</span></a>

-The `getPal` function has several options to easily build new palettes.
+The `getPal` function provides several options to easily build new palettes by transforming existing ones.
 To illustrate how this works, consider the following use case.

 ~~~lua
 mypal = getPal(